Marquette Iron Range: Present

 Until 2016, Cleveland-Cliffs’ Empire and Tilden mines continued to produce iron ore from the Marquette Range.
-However, the Empire Mine officially ceased production on Tuesday, August 2, 2016 and was placed in an indefinite idle state.
+The Empire Mine ceased production in August 2016 and was placed in an indefinite idle state.
 Cleveland-Cliffs ships Tilden ore by a wholly owned short-line railroad, the Lake Superior and Ishpeming, to Marquette for transport by lake freighter to steel mills in the lower Great Lakes.

 The Marquette Iron Range was designated as a Michigan registered historic site in 1957, listed as S-0035.
 The Cliffs Shaft Mine Museum in Ishpeming and the Michigan Iron Industry Museum in Negaunee each celebrate the history of the iron ore deposit and its miners.
-A 47 mi hiking trail from Republic to Marquette, called the Iron Ore Heritage Trail, also provides access to the area's historical sites.
+A 47 mi hiking trail from Republic to Marquette, called the Iron Ore Heritage Trail, provides access to the area's historical sites.